scra88le/Final_project/docs/03-results.md

 <img src="03-results_files/figure-html/itHeatMapPopChg-1.png" alt="Summary of associations between breeding wader density and IT covariates, between 2011 and 2019 inclusive" width="672" />
 <p class="caption">(\#fig:itHeatMapPopChg)Summary of associations between breeding wader density and IT covariates, between 2011 and 2019 inclusive</p>
 </div>
-Table \@ref(tab:tableGamParamsITPopChg) shows the GAM parameters generated by fitting the population change model to the data.

-Plots for population change response against IT covariates are shown in Figure \@ref(fig:itPopChgPlots).
+Appendix \@ref(gam-it-pop-chg-params) shows the GAM parameters generated by fitting the population change model to the data.
+Plots for population change response against IT covariates are shown in Figure \@ref(gam-it-pop-chg-plots).

 <!-- Abundance over time and spatial distribution